confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 ksqlDB can integrate with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html). ksqlDB can use [Schema Inference](/operate-and-deploy/schema-registry-integration#schema-inference) to
-spare you from defining columns manually in your `CREATE STREAM` statements. ksqlDB can also use [Schema Inference With ID](/operate-and-deploy/schema-inference-with-id) to spare you from defining columns manually as well as enable you using physical schema to for data serialization.
+spare you from defining columns manually in your `CREATE STREAM` statements. ksqlDB can also use [Schema Inference With ID](/operate-and-deploy/schema-inference-with-id) to define columns automatically and enable using a physical schema for data serialization.

 ### ROWTIME